 According to the Department of Energy's research, modern homes use only 2% more energy than older homes, despite the fact that they are 30% larger than older homes.
 This is due, in large part, to the fact that modern homes are much more likely to be constructed with energy efficiency in mind, which may include the installation of smart-home hubs and equipment.

 New energy-saving technology is most commonly controlled by smartphone apps in smart homes.
 This allows homeowners to turn devices on and off even when they are not physically present in the home.

 These technological advancements make it possible for homeowners to implement strategies that will lower both the amount of energy their home uses and the amount of money they spend on their utility bills.

 What Are The Best Smart-home Energy-saving Strategies?

-Home automation allows homeowners to control their appliances through smartphone apps, creating many new ways to save energy.
-Here are some of the best energy-saving strategies for smart homes that you can use today.
+Home automation gives homeowners the ability to control their equipment via smartphone apps, which opens up a wide variety of new opportunities to conserve energy.
+Here are some of the most effective and energy-efficient ways that smart homes can save money on their utility bills today.

 Simplify Your Day By Setting Smart-assistant Routines.